 The area of Connemara is the very edge of Europe on the west coast of Ireland.
-The region of Connemara spans from the majestic Twelve Bens mountains, to the lakes of pre-historic bogs and bounded on the west, south and north by the Atlantic Ocean, taking in part of the amazing Wild Atlantic Way.
-This beautiful region is the essence of Ireland, with unspoilt and ever changing invigorating landscape, capturing creativity and imagination.
+The region of Connemara spans from the majestic Twelve Bens mountains to the lakes of pre-historic bogs.
+It is part of the Wild Atlantic Way, bounded on the west, south and north by the Atlantic Ocean.
+This beautiful region is the essence of Ireland.
+With unspoilt and ever changing invigorating landscape.
+It captures creativity and imagination.
 The famous Connemara Marble is mined from various quarries of the Twelve Bens mountains.
-Often called Ireland’s national gemstone, known locally as the “green gold of Connemara”, Connemara Marble gifts are traditional among family and friends, bringing serenity and good fortune.
+Often called Ireland’s national gemstone, known locally as the “green gold of Connemara” or “Irish Marble”.
+Connemara Marble gifts are traditional gifts of friendship for family and friends.
+It brings serenity and good fortune.

 The suppliers to Totally Irish Gifts of Connemara jewellery and homeware crafted gifts are:

-A family run business established in 1946, who own and operate the oldest marble quarry, which was first opened in the 19th Century and visited in 1903 by King Edward VII and Queen Alexandra during the Royal tour of Connemara.
+A family run business established in 1946.
+Walsh owns and operates the oldest marble quarry, first opened in the 19th Century.
+This quarry was visited in 1903 by King Edward VII and Queen Alexandra during the Royal tour of Connemara.
 Quarried by hand at Lissoughter, Recess, Co.
-Galway, the marble is lifted from the ground and transported to the Walsh family’s workshop in Rathfarmham Village, Dublin, where it is crafted and polished by hand.
+Galway.
+The marble is lifted from the ground and transported to the Walsh family’s workshop in Rathfarmham Village, Dublin, where it is crafted and polished by hand.

 Subscribe here to our Newsletter to keep up to date with new designs and special offers.